ls1intum/Artemis/docs/user/tutorialgroups.rst

   * Deleting the channel when the tutorial group is deleted

-The three settings can be changed later in the ``Global Configuration`` section of the tutorial group page.
-This setting is hidden behind the ``More...`` button.
+If not all of these configurations are done, the instructor will see a checklist page with the missing configurations.
+These configurations can also be changed later in the ``Global Configuration`` section of the tutorial group page.
+A link to this section is hidden behind the ``More...`` button.

 |instructors-checklist|